 Good content is essential to any law firm’s website.
-But the need for good content is especially important for a law firm that specializes in different practice areas.
+But the need for good content is especially important for a law firm that handles several different practice areas.
 The fear of diversifying your law firm’s practice areas is likely founded on the idea that providing different law practices portrays you more like a jack-of-all-trades and not an expert in a specific area.
 The latter is an honest fear, and if you do not establish yourself and your law office right from the very beginning, it can be hard to undo the perception as an attorney who knows a bit versus an attorney who has expertise in each practice area.

 The distinction between the latter two is founded on good written content on your law firm’s website.